SDA Doctrine Versus Bible Truth: Three Angels' Messages

 - ...For all nations have drunk of the wine of the wrath of her fornication...
 (Rev. 18:3)

-The bottom line is that from their inception Seventh-day Adventists have understood that the three angels' messages were to go into the entire world (not just Northeastern USA), and into every language (not just English).
-The fact that Peter and Paul used the terms "world" or "every nation" does not justify Adventists in claiming the Millerite message went into all the world, because Adventists fully understood the first angel's message was to go to every human on the planet.
-Adventists have intentionally cast the Millerite movement as a worldwide fulfillment of the first angel's message even when they knew full well that it did not even begin to fulfill the scope or nature of that message.
+The bottom line is that from their inception, SDAs have understood that the three angels' messages were to go into the entire world (not just Northeastern USA), and into every language (not just English).
+The fact that Peter and Paul used the terms "world" or "every nation" does not justify SDAs in claiming the Millerite message went into all the world, because SDAs fully understood the first angel's message was to go to every human on the planet.
+For example, SDAs have intentionally tried to cast the Millerite movement as a worldwide fulfillment of the first angel's message even when they knew full well that it did not even begin to fulfill the scope or nature of that message.

 First, immigration to the Northeastern USA was primarily from Western Europe during the 1800s, and I have seen no proof that any more than a dozen nationalities actually heard the message.
 Furthermore, I have seen no proof that it was preached anywhere in the USA in any language other than English.
 This pales in comparison to the message described in Revelation, that was to go to "every nation, and kindred, and tongue, and people."

-Again, let it be stated, that Seventh-day Adventists have never understood the first angel's message as only going to English-spreaking people of different national origins living in a single nation.
+Again, let it be stated, that SDAs have never understood the first angel's message as only going to English-speaking people of different national origins living in a single nation.
 If they believed that, they would have stopped evangelizing the world as soon as they had evangelized the Northeastern USA!
 How could a message preached in English be construed as a message that went to "every language?"

-Pastor T., I have no doubt you sincerely believe the Millerite fiasco was a fulfillment of the first angel's message, because you are looking at the event through the eyes of your prophetess Ellen White, and not through an objective analysis of Scripture and history.
+Pastor T., I have no doubt you sincerely believe the Millerite fiasco was a fulfillment of the first angel's message.
+However, do you believe that because you are looking at an objective analysis of Scripture and history?
+Or because you are viewing the event through the eyes of your prophetess Ellen White?

 1. SDA Mission Statement as of Dec.
 21, 2008, http://www.adventist.org/world_church/name_mission/index.html.en.